How to contribute to FerretDB

 For those taking their first steps in contributing to an open source project.
 Please take a look at this post on how to contribute to open source software.

-You don’t have to be a developer to contribute to FerretDB projects, you can even get started by helping us improve this documentation.
-If you have any questions or suggestions on how we can improve, kindly join our Slack chat or GitHub discussions.
+You don't have to be a developer to contribute to FerretDB projects, you can even get started by helping us improve this documentation.
+If you have any questions or suggestions on how we can improve, kindly join our community.
 We appreciate your feedback.

 Contributing to this documentation

 If you find anything confusing or missing in the documentation, click the "Edit this page" link at the bottom of almost every page in the documentation.
 More information on contributing to the documentation can be found here.

 Contributing to the FerretDB repository

 - To contribute to this FerretDB project, please read the CONTRIBUTING.md and CODE_OF_CONDUCT.md guideline to know more.

 - Is everything working as it should?
 If not, please let us know by creating an issue.
 You can create issues for bugs, documentation, features, or enhancements.